 - Talk it out – If you are teaming up with a spouse or a buddy, be sure to listen to what each other has to say.
 Each brings their own skills to the project and it makes things go much smoother if those skills are used in the best way possible.
 Doling out tasks will not only make the job faster, but is also enjoyable for all.
 Though, my warning is that not all DIY is fun and does require a willingness to give in once in a while.

 - Prayer – For us this is an essential.
 Asking for guidance from the One who knows best undoubtedly makes for smoother project, and helps us stay focused on what really matters.

 Not all things go according to plan.
 For instance, let’s say your plan is to remove a drop ceiling.
 You start tearing it out only to find that there is a hot mess of electrical wires and possibly even water damage being hidden.
 What to do?
-First, assess what needs to be done to keep you on your plan or consider how to adapt.
+First, assess what needs done to keep you on your plan or consider how to adapt.
 Absolutely be willing to step back from the project for a time to regroup and move forward.
 Nothing can be worse than forcing a plan to work that is obviously showing it needs tweaking.
 Talk it out and make changes as needed.
 Being clear on expectations and possibilities are a must to avoid that remodeling stress.

 Also, call in your built-in crew – your children.
 Involve your children because there is no better teacher than experience and it builds their confidence.
 Assign jobs that are age appropriate and ask them to help you in the smallest ways.
 Yes, it make take a bit of time to guide, but the reward will be immense for all of you.
 Your whole family will be able to step back and reap the rewards of the completed project.